gsass1/Totally-Not-A-Virus/README.md

 Keylogger with remote command execution and web interface.

-The keylogger itself is written in C++.
+The client (virus) itself is written in C++.
 The backend is a website written in JavaScript (with jQuery) and PHP.

+Everyone is welcome to join the project.
+Just message us.
+Don't be shy.

 ## Disclaimer